arcosuc3m/grppi/CONTRIBUTING.md

 * Compiler and version that you used.
 * Operating system.
 * Processor and architecture.
-* Smallest use case that can be used to reproduce the the bug.
+* Smallest use case that can be used to reproduce the bug.
 * Results that you obtained and results that you were expecting.

 **Important**: Please, mark the issue with the label **bug**.